Personalized Dental Products

 After hearing about the pain point of aligner users struggling with removing their aligners between meals, we decided this was the product we would like to tackle.
 My concepts included a couple iterations with a toothbrush (since our user would have to brush their teeth after meals and before putting their aligner back on).

-The travel toothbrush was an early favorite of the CEO, but based on research of dental patients & dentists themselves, we knew our dental market would prefer to spend money on a low-cost giveaway item.
+The travel toothbrush was an early favorite of the team, but based on research of dental patients & dentists themselves, we knew our dental market would prefer to spend money on a low-cost giveaway item.
 Similarly, the Swiss Army Knife style had multiple components which would make it more costly to manufacture.
 We decided to keep things simple with the key design that could fit in an aligner case.

 Study Models